Floyd Bennett Field: 21st century

 The NPS issued a request for proposals for the hangars in 2001 and received two bids, both of which contained an ice skating rink.
 A company named Aviator submitted the winning bid.
 In 2006, hangars 1 through 4 were adapted for reuse and leased as a business concession to the Aviator Sports and Events Center, a community-based sports and entertainment complex.
 The site of hangars 9 and 10 was also redeveloped as part of the Aviator Complex.
 Since the opening of the Aviator Sports Complex, there have been other plans to renovate Floyd Bennett Field.
 These range from grandiose plans, such as an Olympic-size swimming pool or drive-in theater, to regular upkeep, such as clearer signs and transportation across the airport.
 By the early 2000s, Ryan Center was being rehabilitated to its original state.
 In 2010, work started on the restoration of the building.
 The renovation was completed in May 2012.

 During the 21st century, Floyd Bennett Field has been used for dealing with the aftermath of disasters.
-After the crash of American Airlines Flight 587 into Belle Harbor in the nearby Rockaway Peninsula on November 12, 2001, one of Bennett Field's hangars was used as a makeshift morgue for the crash victims.
+After the crash of American Airlines Flight 587 into Belle Harbor in the nearby Rockaway Peninsula on November 12, 2001, one of Floyd Bennett Field's hangars was used as a makeshift morgue for the crash victims.
 In the immediate aftermath of Hurricane Sandy in October and November 2012, a portion of one runway was used as a staging area by the Federal Emergency Management Agency, for relief workers who were conducting rescues and evacuations in the Rockaways.

 In July 2011, U.S. Representative Michael G. Grimm introduced H.R.
-2606 – New York City Natural Gas Supply Enhancement Act, which would convert one of Bennett Field's hangars to a gas meter station for a proposed natural gas pipeline through New York City.
+2606 – New York City Natural Gas Supply Enhancement Act, which would convert one of Floyd Bennett Field's hangars to a gas meter station for a proposed natural gas pipeline through New York City.
 The Williams Company was to restore that hangar for pipeline use.

-In 2015, U.S. Senators Chuck Schumer and Kirsten Gillibrand announced that a bill had $2.4 million upgrade for the New York State Marine Corps Reserves complex in Brooklyn had passed in U.S. Congress.
-The next year, Gillibrand obtained $15.1 million in funding to renovate two Marine Corps Reserve facilities.
-One of these facilities was the 6th Communications Battalion, which needed $1.9 million to replace electrical duct banks.
+In 2015, U.S. Senators Chuck Schumer and Kirsten Gillibrand announced that a bill with a $2.4 million upgrade for the New York State Marine Corps Reserve complex in Brooklyn had passed in the U.S. Congress.
+The next year, Gillibrand obtained $15.1 million in funding to renovate two Marine Corps Reserve facilities, including the 6th Communications Battalion, which needed $1.9 million to replace electrical duct banks.

+Nonprofit organization Jamaica Bay-Rockaway Parks Conservancy presented plans to the Brooklyn Community Board 18 in April 2023 for the restoration of three structures at Floyd Bennett Field.
+The same year, a charter school in Brooklyn announced plans to construct a sustainability-themed school at Floyd Bennett Field for $60 million.
+In August 2023, state and federal officials reached an agreement to build a large shelter for migrants at Floyd Bennett Field, amid a citywide migrant housing crisis caused by a sharp increase in the number of asylum seekers traveling to the city.
+The shelter opened that November, but its remote location deterred many migrants.
+City officials announced plans in December 2024 to close the shelter.